 Such legislation imposes, among other things, fixed levels of compensation to be paid to passengers in the event of cancellation, except when the airline can prove that such cancellation was caused by extraordinary circumstances and could not have been avoided even if all reasonable measures had been taken.
 The European Court of Justice has extended the right of passengers to receive monetary compensation to cases where passengers whose flights are delayed reach their final destination three hours or more after the originally scheduled arrival time.
 Passengers subject to long delays (ranging from two hours or more to four hours or more, depending on the flight distance) are also entitled to "assistance" free of charge, including meals, refreshments and telephone calls, as well as hotel accommodation if the delay extends overnight.
 For delays of at least five hours, the airline is also required to offer the option of a refund of the cost of the ticket and, if the passenger has already completed part of the journey, a return flight to the initial point of departure.
-Regulation (EC) No 261/2004 generally applies to all passengers departing from an airport located in the territory of an EU Member State, irrespective of whether the airline is licensed by a Member State of the EU, also to all passengers departing from an airport outside the EU to a destination within the EU.
+Regulation (EC) No 261/2004 generally applies to all passengers departing from an airport located in the territory of an EU Member State, irrespective of whether the airline is licensed by a Member State of the EU and, if the airline is licensed by a Member State of the EU and, et a destination within the EU.
 As a result, cancellation and delay of flights may lead to a significant financial burden for airlines which are licensed by an EU Member State or which operate in the EU.